 Character Driven Story

 In addition to this, the character works hand in hand with the plot to move the story forward.
-As the character begins her transformation the plot moves in the same direction.
+As the character begins her transformation, the plot moves in the same direction.

-In some instances, such as short stories, a character driven story can work amazingly well, such as in The Story of an Hour by Kate Chopin.
+In some instances, such as short stories, a character-driven story can work amazingly well, such as in The Story of an Hour by Kate Chopin.
 In cases such as this, the connection developed between the character and the reader can be more than enough to satisfy the reader.
-But, all in all, it seems to be the combined efforts of a well plotted and character driven story that works the best.
+But, all in all, it seems to be the combined efforts of a well-plotted and character-driven story that works the best.

 The Best of Both Worlds

-According to science fiction and fantasy writer, L.E.
+According to science fiction and fantasy writer L.E.
 Modesitt, Jr., “The best fiction should be an intertwined blend of character, plot, setting, and style.”
 I agree; all elements of a story working together create stories that will be remembered.

-All the aspects of a story should complement each other, should move each other forward to a satisfying conclusion, and should draw the reader in.
-If you have an action packed plot driven story, but it lacks believable and sympathetic characters, you’re story will be lacking.
+If you have an action-packed plot-driven story that lacks believable and sympathetic characters, your story will be lacking.
 The same holds true if you have a believable and sympathetic character, but the story lacks movement, it will usually also fall short.
-As with all things in life balance is necessary, the same holds true when writing a story.

 Submitting Your Manuscript – 8 Tips